LucianoRocchetta/LucianoRocchetta/README.md

 Learning Data Science nowadays.
 I worked as a Geoespacial Data Analyst.

-- Very interested about Geoespacial Data Science using Geopandas, ArcGIS Products.
+- Very interested about Geospacial Data Science using Geopandas, ArcGIS Products.
 - Tutor of a geospatial data science begginer course.
 - University has given me a good foundation in mathematics, physics, statistics for analysis.